Bill Graham (promoter): Bitburg controversy

 Graham's status as a Holocaust survivor came into play in 1985, during the presidency of Ronald Reagan.
-When Graham learned that Reagan intended to lay a wreath at Bitburg's World War II cemetery where SS soldiers were also buried, he took out a full page ad in the San Francisco Chronicle newspaper in protest.
+When Graham learned that Reagan intended to lay a wreath at Bitburg's World War II cemetery where SS soldiers were also buried, he took out a full-page ad in the San Francisco Chronicle in protest.
 During the same month that Reagan visited the cemetery, Graham's San Francisco office was firebombed by Neo-Nazis.
 Graham was in France at the time, meeting with Bob Geldof to organize the first Live Aid concert.
-When he was informed of the fire via telephone, he responded by asking immediately, "Was anybody hurt?"
-It was only after he was told that everyone was OK that he asked, "Is anything left?"
 Graham eventually led an effort to build a large menorah which is lit during every Hanukkah in downtown San Francisco.